enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/particle.md

 ---

-Highlights the given blocks and returns the first vector unmodified.
+Highlights the given blocks and returns the first input unmodified.